-The alternatives include, first, panel data models accounting for structural breaks in their coefficients.
-The majority of such models, however, assume the absence of cross-sectional dependence (Boldea et al., 2016), an assumption that is not suitable to EMU financial markets, where unobservable common factors and/or spatial spillover effects are pervasive (see Arghyrou and Kontonikas, 2012; De Grauwe and Yi, 2013; Afonso et al., 2018).7 Second, non-linear panel models, such as the panel smooth regression transition (PSRT) model by Gonzalez et al. (2017).
-Despite its advantages over other non-linear approaches, such as Hansen (1999), the PSRT model has its own drawbacks.8
+Compared to the TVP model given by equation (1), there are two alternative approaches for capturing changes in the sign and strength of the relationship between relative bank deposits and their macro/fiscal determinants: First, panel data models accounting for structural breaks in their coefficients.
+The majority of such models, however, assume the absence of cross-sectional dependence (Boldea et al., 2016), an assumption that is not suitable to EMU financial markets, where unobservable common factors and/or spatial spillover effects are pervasive (see Arghyrou and Kontonikas, 2012; De Grauwe and Yi, 2013; Afonso et al., 2018).

+Second, non-linear panel models, such as the panel smooth regression transition (PSRT) model by González et al. (2017).
+Despite its advantages over other non-linear approaches, such as Hansen (1999), the PSRT model has its own drawbacks.
+The TVP model by Li et al. (2011) addresses these drawbacks.
+First, it allows the identification of multiple regimes.
+Second, it accounts for gradual transition among the regimes, allowing the different regimes to be non-recurrent.
+Third, by not imposing any single transition variable it lets the data to determine freely (through observed changes in individual TVP coefficients) the driver(s) of transition